Terry Bean of Human Rights Campaign arrested for assaulting 15-year-old boy.

 In addition, the paper reported that Bean and Lawson filed separate restraining orders earlier this year for making threats, throwing objects at, and hitting one another.

 Kristen Winemiller, an attorney for Bean, said her client was innocent of the charges.
 “Terry Bean is a highly respected community leader who has devoted his life to bettering our community.
 Over the course of several months in 2013-2014, Terry was the victim of an extortion ring led by several men known to law enforcement.
 This current arrest is connected to the ongoing investigation of that case in which Mr. Bean has fully cooperated.
 No allegations against Bean should be taken at face value.
 We look forward to the opportunity to clear his name,” Winemiller said in a statement that a Portland-based public relations specialist, Alexis Dane, distributed to reporters.

 Bean is the president and CEO of Bean Investment Real Estate, according to the company’s website.
 He inherited the company from his father, and the firm has traded and invested in commercial real estate as well as apartment buildings and condominiums.

-In a May 2012 interview, Bean said a failed suicide attempt when he was young spurred his commitment to gay rights.
+, Bean said a failed suicide attempt when he was young spurred his commitment to gay rights.
 “I’m one of these kids who tried to kill myself when I was young, so I still remember what that feels like, and I do this work because I know kids are out there still killing themselves,” Bean said on Portland, Oregon, radio station KXL.